 Types of Testing

-Outdoor testing is conducted at the National Airport Pavement & Materials Research Center (NAPMRC), where test pavements are built to isolate and compare the effects of aircraft loads during cold weather temperatures versus unloaded pavements.
+Outdoor testing is conducted at the National Airport Pavement & Materials Research Center (NAPMRC), where test pavements are built to isolate and compare the effects of aircraft loads on asphalt overlays during cold weather versus unloaded pavements.
 The testing takes place during winter months using the FAA’s Heavy Vehicle Simulator for Airports (HVS-A) to simulate aircraft loads.
-This portion of studying reflective cracking combines the vertical movement of aircraft loads and the horizontal movement caused by temperature fluctuations.
+These studies of reflective cracking combine the vertical movement created by aircraft loads and the horizontal movement caused by temperature fluctuations.

 Finite Element Modeling